orbcode/orbuculum/README.md

 the speed you can get data off the chip.
 The current maximum speed supported for the target is around 150MHz but you will swamp the chip very quickly if you start streaming data at that speed.
 The offboard link is curently limited to about 22Mbps serial.
-This issue will be resolved when dedicated FPGA target hardware is available (it's on its way).
+This issue will be resolved when dedicated FPGA target hardware is available.
+Hardware in the lab is currently streaming to a PC at around 270 Mbps, and there's plenty more to come.

 Configuring the Target
 ======================